Stella-Mutacho/Data-Engineering-Change-and-Automation/README.md

 ## Airflow

-Airflow is used for scheduling and automation.
+Airflow is used for aurchestration and automation.

 Navigate to `http://localhost:8080/` on the browser use `airflow` for username